Cameron-Ord/Cameron-Ord/README.md

 Dagoth Ur Discord Bot: A relatively simple discord bot, it uses openAIs API and the chat-gpt 3.5 turbo model to generate responses.
 It plays it's character, Dagoth Ur.
 It also has some limited wiki bot functionality using bs4 and requests to scrape the morrowind page from the UESP wiki based off user input, if the user input matches any of the a tags on the page, it will supply the related link.

 Photography webpage: A fullstack application that hosts images that I personally take.
 It uses python and mariadb, with the frontend being Vue.js.
-This was my first real web application, it could be nicer, but i'm proud of it! https://photography.cameron-ord.online/#/
+This was my first real web application, I'm proud of it, but I still have a lot to work on! https://photography.cameron-ord.online/#/

 Online portfolio: A simple frontend deployment, lists my projects, skills, tied together with a nice about me.
 You can view my projects and their respective websites(if they have one), as well as download my CV, and view my linkedin or github. https://portfolio.cameron-ord.online/#/